jatupan1989/boomjum1989/User-interface.md

 The number in the icon represents the total number of *distinct* requests made -- successfully or not -- by the web page.
 Blocked or allowed requests are counted the same.

-The background color of the number indicates the current scope being in effect.
+The background color of the number indicates the current scope being in effect:

     - Black: global scope.
     - Dark blue: domain-level scope.
     - Light blue: site-level scope.